 Fresh vegetables that we buy in supermarkets aren’t always that fresh.
 They have usually been stored for quite a long time before we buy them, and then we often store them for some time in our fridges.

 A lot of farmers also use pesticides and herbicides on their crops.
 Unless you can afford to buy nothing but organic produce, it’s hard to avoid these harmful substances.

 Everyone has to decide for themselves whether to take supplements or not.

 The important thing is that an otherwise unhealthy diet won't become healthy just by taking a multi-vitamin supplement.

 I actually take 2 multi-vitamin and mineral tablets every day.
 This is because - according to many nutritionists – you can’t fit the needed daily amount of different vitamins and minerals into one tablet.
-Good quality multi-vitamin and mineral formulas recommend that you take two tablets per day.
+Good quality multi-vitamin and mineral formulas often recommend that you take two tablets per day.

 Probiotics: Our bodies are full of bacteria.
 Most of them are incredibly good for us – they are vital for healthy digestion and for keeping your immune system strong.

 Others though, are harmful and can “cause infection directly, or produce toxic substances that contribute to inflammation and cancer, particularly of the digestive tract” (Patrick Holford – The optimum nutrition bible).

 The good bacteria inside us to a large extent keep the bad ones under control so it’s important to make sure you have enough good bacteria in your body by eating fermented foods which contains beneficial bacteria – known as probiotics - and/or taking supplements.